| North East - Yorkshire - North West and Scotland |

 the less Yamada: Way of The Samurai is a unique venture and another

 interesting addition to both Samurai and Thai Action Cinema.
-YAMADA: WAY OF THE SAMURAI is out now from

 Young

 Bruce Lee (2010) Hmm, a Bruce Lee biopic.
 Last time I saw one of those was 1993's hilarious Bob Cohen film "Dragon: The Bruce Lee Story" starring Jason Scott Lee.
 In that film we discovered the book The Tao of Jeet Kun Do was released before Bruce filmed The Big Boss, and not left incomplete at the time of his death like in our reality.
 Oh, and the Demon, don't forget the demon curse Lee was fighting.
 The film was obviously more well informed than the biographies I've owned.
 Anyway the film I'll be talking/writing about this morning is the recent "Young Bruce Lee" DVD from Cine Asia.The film is based on the book "Bruce Lee: My Brother" by Robert(Bruce's brother) Lee.
 So judging by that at least we have some expectation of realism.
 Fortunately for my investigative impulses I have on hand a copy of Bruce Thomas' excellent Lee biography "Bruce Lee: Fighting Spirit".
 So I have my sources, the big downstairs T.V. and a preview copy of the DVD at the ready, LETS GO!
 The movie appropriately begins with the birth of the Little-Dragon in 1940's San Fransisco.
 Virtually straight away I recognise the mother is played by Christy Chung, who I just about fell in love with in the film "Tai Je Quan"(1996).
 I have to say Christy Cheung's portrayal of Grace Lee is probably my favourite role this entire film, followed closely by Tony Leung Ka Fai as Bruce's father Lee Hoi-Chuen.
 What some fans of Bruce may forget is that his father was himself a popular performer in the opera.
 Much of the film is more about Hoi-Chuen and the family dynamics than just his famous son.
 Through the first part of the movie we see small snippets of the years during the Japanese occupation and Bruce's early childhood.
 What I really love about these scenes, and repeatedly throughout the film, are the subtle touches.
 The child actors are great as the Lee siblings, Bruce Lee's especially, you get a sense of his impulsiveness, confidence and courtesy even as a child.
 I have read one of the biographies, which I'm in the process of re-reading, and what I really loved was seeing the Lee family apartment on screen having imagined descriptions.
 Later on of course we get the teenage Bruce played by relative newcomer Aarif Rahman.
 To get back to the subtleties I enjoy, Mr. Rahman effectively channels the mannerisms of Mr. Lee on screen.
 The confidence, the pointed finger and the energy he projects.
 There are many instances where events in what I've read are referenced on screen: his starring role in the "Orphan", his training with legendary Sifu Yip Man and the street gangs of Hong Kong, including his own Tigers.
+I

 don't want to give too much away of the story.
 Technically I can say without hyperbole that this may be the most beautifully shot film I have ever seen.The cinematography (kudos to Jason Kwan) is gorgeous.
 The visuals of the 1950's summer seems to glow warmly through the screen.
 Speaking of the 50's there's a rock and rolling soundtrack and the costume and set design is flawless, though I've heard the dollars used were anachronistic.
 The acting is top notch and the story moves along at a steady pace.
 I was enjoying the summer scenery a little too much and didn't want the mood to change.
 Alas it did, and the last quarter of the film delved into tragedy.
 Its usually about this point I would talk about the fighting, well this is not really a fight flick in that sense.
 There is combat, mainly towards the end of the movie, and it is well put together, but the focus of the movie is not so much on the martial art, as it is the artist.
 If it is not apparent yet by my heaping praise, I loved this film.
 Sure I am a Bruce Lee fan anyway, but whats really great and surprising about this production is that you could take Bruce Lee out of it, replace him with an unknown character, and it would still be a damn good movie.
 The film is not so much about a legendary star as it is about family, friendship, show business and life in 1950's Hong Kong.
 The film may not be 100%accuratete, though to be honest the only thing I noticed was changing at least one of the characters names(I have not read the book by Robert Lee which the film is based on, so I can't comment on anything else).
 This